Table of Contents

 - HOW TEXT IS HANDLED IN GOOGLE SHEETS?

-- CONDITIONS WHEN WE NEED TO CHECK THE PRESENCE OF NUMBER OR TEXT IN A CELL
+- WHEN DO WE NEED TO CHECK IF CELL CONTAINS NUMBER OR TEXT IN A CELL

-- CHECK IF A CELL CONTAINS TEXT OR NUMBER
+- CHECK IF CELL CONTAINS NUMBER OR TEXT

 - HOW TO CONNECT THE PRESENCE OF TEXT OR NUMBER FURTHER IN GOOGLE SHEETS?